 - We will meet weekly.
 Each session is at least one hour.
 Sometimes we’ll go up to two hours, depending on needs and recent performance.

 Study and Private Tutor Philosophy

 I meet with every student to develop a customized plan that addresses his or her own struggles and weaknesses.
 We focus together on subjects most likely to get you to a passing score.
 This involves a careful analysis of any past attempts at the VBE, and testing that I do with every student.

 In general, I coach students to use interactive study strategies.
 I discuss and grade practice essays, analyze MBE practice, and assign customized weekly work.
 This helps students identify which legal topics and rules they need to memorize.
 Our weekly meetings are essentially coaching sessions.
 I’ll review all the work from the previous week, and make strategic decisions about how to spend your study time.

 I accept very few students for each bar exam, so I have time to customize student plans.
 Typically, I will serve as a private tutor for 1 to 3 people, per exam.
 I usually receive roughly 20-40 inquiries from students wanting a private tutor.
 Obviously, I have to turn down many potential students.

 Next Steps for a Private Tutor Request:

 If you think private tutoring might be right for you and you meet the requirements outlined above, please fill out this form to provide me with your information.
 I will reply to you by email, and we can setup a phone conversation too.

-NOTE: I only have 2 private tutoring spots remaining open for February 2018 students. -Josh
+NOTE: I currently have 1 private tutoring spot remaining open for February 2018 students. -Josh